Aplastic Anemia in Children

 Without treatment, complications of aplastic anemia include the following:

-- Medication used to treat anemia may cause side effects.
-Talk with your child's health
+- Medicine used to treat anemia may cause side effects.
+Talk with your child's healthcare

 - Problems with growth and development